tipenko/MorbidJS/README.md

 Events are not added up.
 Two event listeners with same specificity cannot exist in Morbid.

+### Difference between events and methods#
+1) You can specify events with space-separated string like 'onkeyup click' 2) eventhandlet gets event as param

+This should be all.

 ### Where do I store data? #
 In DOM.